arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 11/02/2018 21:31 (UTC)`.
+The last change was detected on `Saturday 11/03/2018 09:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code